Harissa Onion Boil

 1. Preheat the oven to 375°F (190°C).

-2. Use a melon baller to scoop out the top center of each onion, creating a well about 1/3 of the way down.
+2. Using a melon baller or small spoon, scoop out the top center of each onion (about one-third of the way down) to create a well.

-3. Place 1/2 tbsp of butter into each onion well.
+3. Place ½ tablespoon of butter into the well of each onion.

 Notes